dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Guide, Release Guide, and Verification Datasets Guide all of which reside under the *METplus/docs* directory and contain files ending in .rst.

 Documentation for the use cases is found in the following directories:

-* *METplus/parm/met_tools*
+* *METplus/docs/use_cases/met_tool_wrapper*

   * This directory contains documentation pertaining to use cases that use one MET *tool/METplus* wrapper.

-* *METplus/parm/model_applications*
+* *METplus/docs/use_cases/model_applications*

   * This directory contains documentation pertaining to use cases that are based on model data, and utilize more than one MET tool/METplus wrapper.
-The corresponding METplus configuration files to these use cases have the same name as the .py files, with a .conf file extension.

-Documentation files end with a .py extension and these files generate the clickable graphics in the gallery.
+Please refer to the :ref:`Document New Use Case <use_case_documentation>` section for more information on documenting a new use case.

 Adding New Documentation
 ________________________

 To determine where to add new documentation:

-* Use cases that involve a single MET tool/METplus wrapper will reside in the *METplus/parm/use_cases/met_tool_wrapper* directory.

-* Use cases that involve multiple MET tools/METplus wrappers will reside in the *METplus/parm/use_cases/model_applications* directory, under a subdirectory that corresponds to a specific category.

 * The User's Guide for any instructions or details that will enable a user to run/use the use case and/or new code.